 Food waste decant and storage

-Project description and goals: Construction of a food waste storage area to enable the consolidation of trips to the Waste Water Treatment Plant (WWTP).
+Project description & goals: Construction of a food waste storage area to enable the consolidation of trips to the Waste Water Treatment Plant (WWTP).
 Reducing operating costs per tonne and the number of wildlife disturbance events are the principal project goals.

 Pedestrian Bin Replacement

 Current Status: Finishing the wood cladding on this year’s bins with plans to exchange old for new by years end.
-More bins to be replaced in 2019.
+More bins to be replaced in 2020.

 Rotating Grapple Attachment